 The Program's Skills and Abilities Document outlines a sample of the student performance abilities and characteristics that are necessary for successful program completion.
 Review this document to become familiar with the types of skills and abilities for successful performance that will be assessed throughout the program.

 Attending an information session is a useful way to learn more about the profession and the program.
 A general application information session is held each September and an applicant resume / cover letter session is held each January.

 - This session featured a panel of UBC staff and faculty involved in admissions to speak about the process and answer questions.
-The panel will also included program students and a recent grad to share their experiences with admissions and being in the Dietetics program.
+The panel also included program students to share their experiences with admissions and being in the Dietetics program.

-- This session was offered by the UBC Centre for Student Involvement and Careers.
-Current dietetics students were also present to provide their own experiences.
+- This session is offered by the UBC Centre for Student Involvement and Careers.

 Successful applicants to the Dietetics Major have varied volunteer and employment histories.
 No one particular set of experiences will guarantee your entry into the program.

 Seek experiences that assist in the achievement of the indicators of interest in and suitability for the dietetics profession as outlined in the UBC Academic Calendar.
 These include general attributes and skills applicable to a variety of career and academic pursuits (e.g. critical thinking, decision-making, leadership, communication), as well as those more specific to dietetics.
 When preparing your cover letter and resume, rather than just providing position titles, it is important to highlight relevant skills achieved and attributes demonstrated.

 Experience in hospital food services, though not essential for program acceptance, can be beneficial for increasing your knowledge of how hospital food services systems operate and for gaining understanding of the roles of dietitians in institutional settings.
 This experience also provides exposure to the hospital environment, the setting for most of the Program's internship experiences.